 Katakana

-- ア (a): Start with a horizontal line, followed by a vertical line intersecting it, and finish with a short diagonal stroke.
+- ア (a): Start with a horizontal line, then a vertical line intersecting it, and finish with a short diagonal stroke.

 - イ (i): Write a short diagonal line from top left to bottom right, then a longer vertical line.